aczihalytriumf/phiat/docs/source/piicr_basics.rst

    * Quadrupolar pulse to convert motion to magnetron motion (smearing effect if extract at reduced cyclotron)
    * Extract ions towards detector

-This procedure will result in 3 spots or clusters: center, magnetron, and reduced cyclotron.
-Next, PhIAT determines the phase between the magnetron and reduced cyclotron spots.
+This procedure will result in 3 spots/ clusters: center, magnetron, and reduced cyclotron.